markcerqueira/markcerqueira.github.com/_posts/2016/2016-07-10-authenticating-programmatically-sent-emails.md

 end
 {% endhighlight %}

+Hit and the endpoint and you're done!
+Or are you?
+To the Gmail inbox!

 <div>
 	<img class="rounded-corners" style="max-width: 800px; border: 0px;" src="/assets/images/posts/2016-07-10/spammer.png"/>
 	<p class="caption-text" style="line-height: 1.5em; margin-bottom: 24px;"><strong>Gmail has some doubts!</strong></p>